-A5 is developed initially within the communicative language training framework and is further enhanced during the student's year abroad in China OR Japan.
+A5 is developed initially within the communicative language training framework and, for those taking a year abroad, is further enhanced during the student's semester or year abroad in China OR Japan.

 Knowledge and understanding (A1) is assessed by unseen written Continuous Assessment tests and Portfolio of Writing Assignments (evaluating student understanding and progress), then unseen written examination, aural examination and oral examination.